Who needs to pay

 Who only needs an IHS reference number

-You still need to use the payment service to get an immigration health surcharge (IHS) reference number but you won’t need to pay if:
+You still need to use the payment service to get an immigration health surcharge (IHS) reference number but you will not need to pay if:

 - you’re a child under 18 who has been taken into care by a local authority